holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/06_plotting_classics/worksheet.md

 ## Step 2

-Create a line graph that shows the number of occurences of "Amy", "Beth", "Jo", "Meg", and "Laurie" within each chapter.
+Create a line graph that shows the number of occurrences of "Amy", "Beth", "Jo", "Meg", and "Laurie" within each chapter.

 **Q:** Who do you think is the main character of the book?